YunaBlood/OdinProject/BasicRuby/README.md

 >
 >## What are the differences between single and double quotes?
 >
->The difference between single and double quotes is their usage and limitation **the single quotes cannot escape character and interpolate string.**
+>The difference between single and double quotes is their usage and limitation **`the single quotes cannot escape character and interpolate string`.**`
 >
 >## What is string interpolation?
 >